bradley/Blotter/src/assets/shaders/README.md

 ```

 # Licensing
-The majority of files within this folder were supplied by third party developers.
+The majority of files within this folder (all but those within `./core`) were supplied by third party developers.
 Please see license information at the top of each file's source.